On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-Before showing the complexity of the pipeline algorithms, we first introduce a series of assumptions on the properties of DNN structures, data distribution, as well as the AIMC accelerators.
-Unless stated otherwise, $\|\cdot\|$ is $\ell_2$-norm for vectors and Frobenious norm for matrices.
+Before showing the complexity of the pipeline algorithms, we first introduce a series of assumptions on the properties of DNN structures, data distribution, as well as the AIMC accelerators. $\|\cdotc\|$ is $\ell_2$-norm for vectors and Frobenious norm for matrices; $\|\cdotc\|_\infty$ takes the element with maximal absolute value of vector or matrix.